Setting HTTPS with TLS for our REST API

 This step should be done in server so certificate authorizer can authenticate your server IP with your DNS domain

-We can use a docker with certbot to avoid having os installation problems.
+We can use a docker with certbot to avoid having OS installation problems.
 The next command will create certificates in certs folder, note the expose of port 80 for authentication challenge.

 docker run -it --rm --name certbot \